The Treasure of the Sierra Madre: Story within a story: The Legend of La Mina Agua Verde

+With many oil fields beginning to shut down operation in Mexico and relocate to other countries, the two men are impelled to partner with Howard to seek gold.
+With about $600 in pooled funds, the trio depart immediately by train for the city of Durango, in the Mexican interior, where they locate placer gold.
+The men intend to pose as professional game hunters seeking commercial hides.
 As the fortune piles up, the prospectors' class identity shifts.
 With property to defend, they adopt a bourgeois outlook, suspicious of the have-nots.
 They cease to be proletarians.
 Even as the men share the same hardships, they do not forge friendships, merely alliances for profit.
 Their willingness to rescue a partner in distress is self-serving: the loss of one man to death or injury could cripple the profitable enterprise.